 Message from Jane Alynn

-I want my work to transcend the documentary nature of the medium.
-Fascinated by the obscure, the element of enigma, I strive for images that nudge the boundaries of abstraction, evoke a sense of mystery, and linger with the force of metaphor, stimulating the viewer to look closely, then to look again.
+Drawn to the obscure, the element of enigma, I strive for photographic images that suggest dream states or memories more than sight.
+Instead of pictures of things I am interested in images that nudge the boundaries of abstraction, evoke a sense of mystery, carry a lyrical essence, and linger with the force of metaphor, stimulating the viewer to look closely, and then to look again.

-To this end, I use a camera without conventional optics and a high-grain film that contribute to a detachment from reality and thus a reorientation of perception.
-The blurring and softening of edges and the “halo” or “glow” that appears in the highlights, infusing the forms with a glint of the numinous, fascinate me.
-I love the elusive and haunting quality of these images, and the dark beauty they convey visually.
+To shift perception toward this visceral and lyrical experience I use a camera without conventional optics and a high-grain black and white film.
+The blurring and softening of edges and the “glow” that appears in the highlights infuse the forms with a glint of the numinous.
+I love the elusive, haunting quality of these images and the dark beauty they convey visually.

 |